Gift Icon

 High levels of automobile travel per capita, patterns of using land in ways that specifically support cars, and few alternatives for transport are defined as automobile dependency.
 There are some costs that are increased by automobile dependency: more car expenses, accident damage, fewer travel choices, environmental impacts, and more parking and road facility costs.

-An economy’s development and productivity may be reduced if automobile dependency exceeds a certain level.
+An economy’s development and productivity may be reduced if vehicle dependency exceeds a certain level.
 Therefore, society and consumers can benefit from a transport system that’s a bit more balanced.

-Balanced transportation is the opposite of automobile dependency, defined as having several transport choices, as well as people being incentivized to use them for their intended purpose.
+Balanced transportation is the opposite of automobile dependency, defined as having several moving choices, as well as people being incentivized to use them for their intended purpose.

 There isn’t one thing that causes automobile dependency.
 Numerous land use and transport factors play a part.
 Since these factors most often support each other, we cannot generalize one of them as the cause.
 They are contributors to automobile dependency as well as its results.